karman103/llm_interpretability/readme.md

 ## Note

-This is simple prelimary work that I spent my evening on, so it needs some polishing (like accounting for stock splits)
+This is simple prelimary work that I spent a single evening on, so it needs some polishing (like accounting for stock splits)